jonathanye29/unit1_repo/README.md

             print(f"{colors[7]}You have a current balance of {colors[2]}{total}MKR{end_code}, which is worth {colors[2]}${converted} USD{end_code {end_code}")
 ```

 This is the code for the first menu option.
 If the user selects option 1 from the main menu, this is the code that will run.
-Option 1 shows the user their current wallet balance.
 It opens both database files "balance.csv" and "withdraw.csv" as files and reads them.
 What this does is read all of the data inside of the files.
 To display the correct wallet balance, I coded the program to subtract the original wallet balance by the amount of money withdrawn.
 Not only does this code display the regular cryptocurrency balance, it also displays the converted value of the amount of cryptocurrency they have.
 Further, the program will tell the user if they have a negative balance.

-## Option 2
+## Deposit or withdraw

 ```.py
     if option == 2: